Rohitkr2002/Restaurant-Menu-Ordering-System-in-Python/README.md

 # Restaurant-Menu-Ordering-System-in-Python

+Project Description for Restaurant Menu Application:

-This project is a simple console-based application developed in Python that allows users to order food items from a predefined menu.
-The system presents a list of available items along with their prices and prompts the user to enter their desired selection.
-If the item is available, it is added to the order, and the total amount is calculated.
-The user can also choose to add another item.
-The program ensures user-friendly interaction by handling input validation, informing users when an item is unavailable, and providing the total cost at the end of the order.
+Restaurant Menu Application is a simple Python-based project that allows users to order food from a predefined menu.
+The program provides a list of items with their respective prices and enables customers to select and add items to their order.
+The total price of the order is calculated and displayed at the end.

+The project is designed to help understand and implement the following core Python concepts:

+Dictionaries: Used to define the menu, where items are stored as keys and their prices as values.
+Input Statements: Captures the user’s input for selecting items from the menu.
+Conditional Statements: Used to check if the selected items exist in the menu and to handle the user’s choice for additional orders.
+Loops: Can be extended to allow multiple item selections until the user chooses to stop.

 Key Features:

-    Predefined menu with items and corresponding prices Input validation for item selection
+Display of available menu items with prices.
-    Option to add multiple items to the order Real-time order total calculation
+Option to order multiple items.
-    User-friendly console interface

-This project helps reinforce concepts such as conditional statements, input handling, and working with dictionaries in Python.
+Validation to check whether the ordered item is available.
+Calculation and display of the total price at the end